Skip to content

 Shri Krishna - The Cowherd

 The Shri Krishna avatar is one of the most celebrated incarnations of Lord Vishnu in Hinduism.
-According to Hindu scriptures, Krishna was born in Mathura to King Vasudeva and Queen Devaki.
+According to Hindu scriptures, Lord Krishna was born in Mathura to King Vasudeva and Queen Devaki.
 His birth was foretold to bring an end to the tyrannical rule of his uncle, King Kansa.
 To protect baby Krishna from Kansa’s wrath, Vasudeva secretly transported him to Gokul and exchanged him with a baby girl, the daughter of Nanda and Yashoda.

 Krishna’s childhood was filled with various legendary stories of his playful antics, such as stealing butter (Makhan Chor), playing pranks on the Gopis, and lifting the Govardhan Hill to protect the people of Vrindavan from the wrath of Lord Indra.